At Morrisville, we engage in ways that go beyond the traditional classroom environment.

 This historic commitment to hands-on, applied education now involves a wide array of campus-based enterprises and institutes.
 These operations are campus-supported and integrated into aligned academic programs, with course outcomes requiring that students become engaged in the plans, operations and sustainability of these enterprises.

-- a dairy complex with 200 milking cows;
+- the Arnold R. Fisher Dairy Complex with 200 milking cows;

 - the state-of-the art Equine Rehabilitation Center furnished with the most modern equipment and therapeutic modalities; and